The Reichenbach Fall: Plot

-Sherlock and John break into the house of a journalist, Kitty Riley, poised to publish an exposé on Sherlock.
-They find that Moriarty has created a fake identity, Richard Brook (or Rich Brook, "reicher Bach" in German), an actor whom Sherlock supposedly paid to pose as a master criminal.
-Sherlock launches a final gambit, now a wanted man with his media image on the verge of plummeting.
-Leaving John, Sherlock contacts Molly Hooper, a pathologist at St Bartholomew's Hospital, where he admits that, contrary to her belief, he respects her and has always trusted her.
-Sherlock tells Molly he is in grave danger and humbly asks her for help.
-John goes to the Diogenes Club to question Mycroft and learns that Mycroft divulged Sherlock's personal information during interrogations of Moriarty.
-Meanwhile, Sherlock deduces that the anti-security program was encoded in the tapping of Moriarty's fingers during his earlier visit.
+Sherlock and John break into the house of journalist Kitty Riley, who is poised to publish an exposé on Sherlock.
+They find that Moriarty has created a fake identity, Richard Brook ("Reichen Bach" in German), an actor whom Sherlock supposedly paid to pose as a master criminal.
+Now a wanted man with his media image on the verge of plummeting, Sherlock launches a final gambit.
+Leaving John, Sherlock contacts Molly Hooper, a pathologist at St. Bartholomew's Hospital, and admits that, contrary to her belief, he respects her and has always trusted her.
+He tells Molly he is in grave danger and humbly asks her for help.
+John goes to the Diogenes Club to question Mycroft and learns that Mycroft unintentionally divulged Sherlock's personal information during interrogations of Moriarty.
+Meanwhile, Sherlock deduces that the anti-security code was encoded in the tapping of Moriarty's fingers during his earlier visit.

 John finds Sherlock at the St. Bartholomew's lab but leaves after hearing Mrs. Hudson has been shot.
 Sherlock texts Moriarty, inviting him to meet him on the hospital roof to solve their "final problem".
 Sherlock claims that he can electronically erase Richard Brook with the code.
-Moriarty, on the other hand, reveals that there is no code and that he simply bribed security guards.
-Moriarty gives Sherlock an ultimatum: Sherlock must commit suicide or Moriarty's hitmen will kill John, Mrs. Hudson, and Lestrade.
-Sherlock realizes Moriarty has a way to prevent the executions.
-Sherlock then convinces Moriarty that he is willing to do anything to make him stop the assassins.
+But Moriarty reveals that there is no code; he simply bribed security guards.
+He gives Sherlock an ultimatum: Sherlock must commit suicide or Moriarty's hitmen will kill John, Mrs. Hudson, and Lestrade.
+Sherlock realizes Moriarty has a way to prevent the executions and convinces Moriarty that he is willing to do anything to make him stop the assassins.
 After acknowledging their similarities, Moriarty tells Sherlock, "As long as I am alive, you can save your friends".
-Moriarty then commits suicide by shooting himself, effectively closing Sherlock's options for saving his friends other than jumping from the roof.
+He then commits suicide by shooting himself, effectively closing Sherlock's options for saving his friends other than jumping from the roof.

-Afterward, Sherlock calls John, who is rushing back from 221B Baker Street after he realised the report about Mrs. Hudson was a ruse.
-Claiming that he was always a fake and explaining this last phone call is his "note", Sherlock swan-dives off the roof of St. Bartholomew as John looks on terrified from the street, thereby ensuring that Moriarty's true identity dies with him.
+Afterward, Sherlock calls John, who is rushing back from 221B Baker Street after finding Mrs. Hudson was safe.
+Claiming that he was always a fake and explaining this last phone call is his "note", Sherlock swan-dives off the roof of St. Bartholomew, as John looks on terrified from the street, thereby ensuring that Moriarty's true identity dies with him.
 After being knocked to the ground by a cyclist, John stumbles over to watch, grief-stricken, as Sherlock's bloody corpse is carried away by hospital staff.